Birrellc/project-eternity-ms2/README.md

 ### Skeleton

-- Minimal Theme Navigation - Navigation will be done through scrolling the pages or by use of a small navigation button (hamburger button)
+- Minimal Theme Navigation - Navigation will be done through scrolling the pages or by use of a small navigation button \(hamburger button\).
 - Design - Each section will have a slight contrast from the previous in order to provide clear separation.
 - Dividers - Dividers are used to help split information so as to not over clutter the UX.
-- Pages - There will be a Homepage, About page, Menu page, Reservation page & a contact section in that order
+- Pages - There will be a Homepage, About page, Menu page, Reservation page & a contact section in that order.
-- Iframe - A Google map will be loaded to the page through an iframe, previously this was done with Google maps API but due to only one marker being used i deemed relying on the API unnecessary
+- Iframe - A Google map will be loaded to the page through an iframe, previously this was done with Google maps API but due to only one marker being used i deemed relying on the API unnecessary.

 ---